-Once you have given us your contact details and a few optional details about your family, we will send you a welcome email or letter with the link to this handbook online.
+Once you have given us your contact details and a few optional details about your family, we will send you a welcome email.
+We will then keep you up to date with our current projects and opportunities for involvement.
+Expertise as a parent or carer is welcome at any meeting; experience of caring for a child with a condition specific to a project is usually not necessary.